 - Emergency dental work

-If you need to make a claim for a smaller issue, you should pay the amount to the doctor first then contact your insurers to fill out a claim form to get your money back.
+If you need to make a claim for a smaller issue, it’s often best for you to pay the doctor directly, but remember to ask for a receipt.
+You’ll need to submit the receipt as evidence when you contact your insurers to claim your money back.